 Evaporating dishes may be weighed before use.
 The weight can then be subtracted from the final weight to provide the actual weight of the evaporated substance.

 Use caution when evaporating substances that can produce noxious gases.
 These procedures should be performed under a hood or with other appropriate ventilation.
-Evaporation dish capacities are usually less that 10mL, but larger, more hemispherical dishes can be used to accommodate larger liquid volumes.
+Evaporation dish capacities are usually less than10 mL, but larger, more hemispherical dishes can be used to accommodate larger liquid volumes.

-Evaporating dish use most often includes quantitative measures.
-Gas burner heating is preferred, and never place evaporating dishes on a hot plate.
+When evaporating dishes are used, gas burner heating is preferred; evaporating dishes should never be placed on a hot plate.
 Always handle heated dishes carefully to avoid getting burned, because they may not appear to be hot.
-Allow to cool first, and use tongs, gripping devices (silicone rubber heat protectors), or heat-resistant gloves for safety.
+Allow them to cool first, and use tongs, gripping devices (silicone rubber heat protectors), or heat-resistant gloves for safety.